jasmeetkaur9/jasmeetkaur9.github.io/content/blog/dddqn/index.md

 details of this implementation.

-The overall problem is about sequential decision making where an agent interacts with an environment with the goal of maximizing cumulative reward in the environment.
+The overall problem is about sequential decision making where an agent interacts with an environment with the goal of maximizing expected cumulative reward in the environment.
 A formal description of this problem (a framework called MDP) includes a state space, an action space, a reward function and a transition function of the environment.
 Q-learning is one method that helps achieve part of